 Weather is an uncountable noun.
 That’s why we can’t use the indefinite article before it (

-a weather).
-If you talk about weather in general, not referring to a certain day’s weather or any specific conditions, use no article at all:
+).
+If you talk about weather in general, not referring to a certain day’s weather or any specific conditions, don’t use any article: a weather

 If you mean a particular day’s weather and/or it’s clear what exactly you mean by bad/cold/good, etc. weather, use the:

 - We couldn’t paint the outside because of the weather.

 - The wonderful weather was our chief reason for coming here.

 - The weather will dictate where we hold the party.

 - The weather was very changeable last summer.